buaazp/buaazp.github.io/docs/support.md

 ### Author Support

 Project zimg is open source software.
 The author of zimg [buaazp](http://blog.buaa.us) is supporting assistance of using and redeveloping zimg.
-All the contact information of buaazp is below:
+All the contact information of buaazp is as below:

 - email: zp@buaa.us
 - blog: [blog.buaa.us](http://blog.buaa.us)